 Israeli Technology Company BYND Cannasoft Closes Acquisition of Zigi Carmel Investments Ltd. Valued at US $28 Million

-/EIN News/ -- VANCOUVER, British Columbia, Sept.
-23, 2022 (GLOBE NEWSWIRE) -- BYND Cannasoft Enterprises Inc. (NASDAQ: BCAN) (CSE: BYND) (“BYND” or the “Company”) announced today that, further to its news release of September 19, 2022, it has completed the purchase of all of the issued and outstanding shares of Zigi Carmel Initiatives & Investments Ltd. (“ZC”) from Carmel Zigdon.
+VANCOUVER, British Columbia, Sept.
+23, 2022 (GLOBE NEWSWIRE) -- BYND Cannasoft Enterprises Inc. BCAN BYND ("BYND" or the "Company") announced today that, further to its news release of September 19, 2022, it has completed the purchase of all of the issued and outstanding shares of Zigi Carmel Initiatives & Investments Ltd. ("ZC") from Carmel Zigdon.
 Under the terms of the share purchase agreement, the Company issued 7,920,000 common shares to the vendor.
 These shares are subject to a hold period and may not be traded in Canada before January 23, 2023.

 The Company also reports that Carmel has been appointed as a director of BYND.
 Carmel invented the concept for the EZ-G device back in 2021 and since then has developed it for commercialization.
 He currently manages the online shopping site ZCRAIV, an online clothes store generating revenues in the millions of US$ per year.